bcnmy/docs/docs/tutorials/customSessionStorageClient/customSessionStorage.md

 We will need to implement all the interface methods.

 Here is an example of File storage implementation.
-It saves the session keys and signers in files.
-Users will need to create two file in the root folder with $smartAccountAddress_sessions.json and $smartAccountAddress_signers.json names.
-For instance, if the account address is 0x123 then create 0x123_sessions.json and 0x123_signers.json.
+It saves the session leafs data and signers in files.
+For testing purpose developer will need to create two files in the root folder for each user with $smartAccountAddress_sessions.json and $smartAccountAddress_signers.json names.
+These files can be created automatically, based on where and how it gets stored.
+For instance, if the account address is 0x123 then create 0x123_sessions.json and 0x123_signers.json to run this tutorial.

 ```typescript
 import * as fs from "fs";